dell/csm-docs/content/docs/tooling/cert-csi/_index.md

     RWX: # is ReadWriteMany volume access mode supported for non RawBlock volumes (true or false)
     volumeHealth: # set this to enable the execution of the VolumeHealthMetricsSuite (true or false)
     # Make sure to enable healthMonitor for the driver's controller and node pods before running this suite.
 It is recommended to use a smaller interval time for this sidecar and pass the required arguments.
-    VGS: # set this to enable the execution of the VolumeGroupSnapSuite (true or false)
-    # Additionally, make sure to provide the necessary required arguments such as volumeSnapshotClass, vgs-volume-label, and any others as needed.
     RWOP: # set this to enable the execution of the MultiAttachSuite with the AccessMode set to ReadWriteOncePod (true or false)
     ephemeral: # if exists, then run EphemeralVolumeSuite.
 See the Ephemeral Volumes suite section for example Volume Attributes
       driver: # driver name for EphemeralVolumeSuite (e.g., csi-vxflexos.dellemc.com)